nicholaswilde/recipes/docs/ingredients/pastry-dough/sweet-tart.md

 Use a knife to trim the top edge of the pan.

+!!! tip

+    Hold onto the pie scraps to use to patch any cracks after parbaking.

 ### Step 13

 Take aluminum foil and press it into the bottom of the pan and press the foil up the sides of the pan.
 Ensure to